 Scholarships for International Students

-Scholarships are one of the sure ways to reduce the living and study costs in the Netherlands for international students.
-The table below highlights some of the best institutional scholarships you can apply for if enrolled in these Dutch universities.
+Scholarships are one of the most practical ways to reduce living and study costs in the Netherlands for international students.
+The table below highlights institutional scholarships or financial-aid options associated with these Dutch universities.
+Eligibility, coverage, and application periods can change every year, so always check the university’s official scholarship page before applying.

 Part-time Work for International Students

-Being one of the best European countries to study in, the Netherlands can be quite expensive for international students looking to pursue higher education.
-However, you can always find ways to minimize the study and living costs through scholarships and work opportunities.
-From its exceptional educational institutions like the University of Amsterdam and the Eindhoven Institute of Technology to its diverse student population, and supportive environment, the Netherlands offers an ideal destination for academic and personal growth.
+As a popular European study destination, the Netherlands can be expensive for international students pursuing higher education.
+However, you can find ways to reduce study and living costs through scholarships and work opportunities.
+From its respected educational institutions like the University of Amsterdam and the Eindhoven University of Technology to its diverse student population and supportive environment, the Netherlands offers an ideal destination for academic and personal growth.

 We hope that this article on the Cost of Studying and Living in the Netherlands was helpful.
 Make sure to also check out the Netherlands Study Guide and Available Programs in Europe!